 - 1. Put the system in Spray mode.
 In this mode: - a.
 Inner and outer shaping airs (SI and SO) are on. - b.
 The turbine is spinning at the desired speed. - 2.
-Position a part, or position the applicator, for material application. - Turn on the electrostatics if used.
-The Safe Position input and other required interlocks must be satisfied. - 4.
-Actuate the paint valve trigger (PT) until desired coverage is achieved.
+Position a part, or position the applicator, for material application. - 3.
+Turn on the electrostatics.
+The Safe Position input and other required interlocks must be satisfied.

+4. Actuate the paint valve trigger (PT) until desired coverage is achieved.

-NOTE: Excessive paint may wrap back toward the applicator if the applicator is sprayed without a target present and electrostatics on.
+NOTE: Excessive paint may wrap back toward the applicator if the applicator is sprayed without a target present.

 - 5. When finished, turn off the paint valve trigger first. - 6.
-Turn off the electrostatics if used. - 7.
+Then, turn off the electrostatics. - 7.
 Short Breaks: Leave the shaping airs on and the turbine at speed.

-Longer Breaks: Follow the Cup Wash procedure, page 46.
+Longer Breaks: Follow the Cup Wash procedure, page 42.
 Put the system in Idle mode, which reduces the turbine speed and shaping airs to conserve energy.